ArupAus/lunchtimepython/Session3/session_3_problems.md

 Build a function called `fill_backpack` that takes in the list of items as a single argument and returns the backpack dictionary.
 We have scaffolded the function for you below.

-**NOTE:** This is not an optimisation problem!
-Fill the backpack one item at a time from the lightest item to the heaviest item, stopping just before the backpack exceeds 6kg in weight.
+**READ CAREFULLY!** This is not an optimisation problem, don't over think it.
+Fill the backpack one item at a time in the order given by the `items` argument (i.e. in the order shown above) and stop inserting items just before the backpack exceeds 6kg in weight.
 Make sure you **round** the backpack weight to 3 decimal places.

 ```py
 def fill_backpack(items):